Skip to main content

 Different timing.
 Different struggles.
 Different purpose.

-Comparison disappears when you truly accept: Your path is yours alone.
+Comparison disappears when you truly accept that your path is yours alone.

 5. Develop Inner Validation